redstone-dev/modem-js/Ideas.md

 	- all `turtle` commands.

 Well, that's all the challenges.
-Pick one, and submit it in the Playground repo as a pull request!
+Pick one, and submit as a pull request on the `playground` branch.
 See you there!